Success tips when doing business in Oman

 - Not all Oman women are comfortable shaking hands with foreign men.
 You need to wait for the woman to put her hand out first before putting forth your own hand;

-- Also it is not acceptable to touch a woman even in a friendly manner on the shoulder or other places at any time in the office;
+- It is also not acceptable to touch a woman even in a friendly manner on the shoulder or other places at any time in the office;

 - It is common for men and women to sit at different areas of the office.
 What this means is that you need to designate part of your office where all the men would sit and another part of your office where the women would sit.